5547gargi/Terraform_Contenerization_PythonApp/README.md

-PREREQUISIITE -  Create a repo in aws ECR with name - > django-app
+PREREQUISITE -  Create a repo in aws ECR with name - > django-app

-IMPORTANT - Once the repo is create change the 600735812827.dkr.ecr.us-west-1.amazonaws.com IN COMMANDS TO THE REPO OF YOURS
+IMPORTANT - Once the repo is created change the 600735812827.dkr.ecr.us-west-1.amazonaws.com IN COMMANDS TO THE REPO OF YOURS

 1) Change the docker_image_url_django in VARIABLES.TF file with <YOUR ECR REPO URL>